standard/standard/README.md

 /* eslint-enable no-use-before-define */
 ```

-### I use a library that pollutes the global namespace.
+## I use a library that pollutes the global namespace.
 How do I prevent "variable is not defined" errors?

 Some packages (e.g. `mocha`) put their functions (e.g. `describe`, `it`) on the
 global object (poor form!).
-Since these functions are not defined or `require`d
+Since these functions are not defined or `require`'d
 anywhere in your code, `standard` will warn that you're using a variable that is
 not defined (usually, this rule is really useful for catching typos!).
 But we want
 to disable it for these global variables.